Hélio Castroneves: Public image and other interests

 Castroneves is one of IndyCar's most popular drivers; Dave Caldwell of The New York Times noted Castroneves' personality transcends IndyCar through his achievements and media attention outside it.
 J.J.
 O'Malley of Auto Racing Digest wrote that Castroneves received some coverage for "his charisma and personality", adding, "The driver seems to permanently wear a smile, and he's not afraid to show his emotions."
 After 2007, he became more recognized for winning Dancing with the Stars than his sporting achievements.
 A merchandise sales tallying company attributed Castroneves' popularity outside racing for increasing IndyCar attendances by 68 percent in 2008.
 (Note: Increased television and press coverage focused on Castroneves during the 2008 pre-season testing period.)
 Of his IndyCar Series legacy, NBC Sports' Tony DiZinno said, "With four championship runners-up in 2002, 2008, 2013 and 2014, Castroneves is your equivalent Dan Marino, Buffalo Bills or Mark Martin of IndyCar.
 He'll forever be acknowledged as one of the best, but perhaps known more as the driver who never quite won a title".

 After winning a race, Castroneves celebrated by stopping his car, and climbing the catchfence to send a message of delight in achieving success.
 He began the tradition with his first CART victory in Detroit in 2000 and repeated it each time he won a race.
 After this celebration, John Kernan, host of RPM 2Night, first gave Castroneves the nickname "Spider-Man", and has been mimicked by other drivers in the following years.

 His photogenic looks have been picked up the press, Including People, ESPN The Magazine, and Cosmopolitan.
 Castroneves has done business with oil companies Pennzoil, Shell, and electronics company SMS Audio.

 In December 2004, he had an audience with Pope John Paul II and spoke to a congress on how Catholicism impacted his life and racing career.
 Castroneves was part of the National Motorsports Coalition that spoke about spectators returning to race tracks and his season to the Congressional Motorsports Caucus in June 2021.
 He won the 2001 Indianapolis 500 Rookie of the Year and the 2004 Scott Brayton Award for "displaying the character that best exemplifies the racing spirit of the late Scott Brayton."

 Castroneves was inducted into the Indy Lights Hall of Fame in 2014 as a 1997 graduate, the Long Beach Motorsports Walk of Fame and the Texas Motorsports Hall of Fame in 2018, the Team Penske Hall of Fame in December 2020, the Motorsports Hall of Fame of America as part of the class of 2022, and the Indianapolis Motor Speedway Hall of Fame as the only member of the class of 2025.
+He is a São Paulo FC fan.